AmirUCR/R-Shell/README.md

 **Class Executable**
-* Takes in an executable name as well as a vector of string type arguments.
+* Takes in an executable name as well as an array of character type arguments.

 * Overrides execute
   * This function performs the appropriate syscall, execvp, and waitpid operations to run the given executable name and returns true if the execution succeeds.
 If the execName argument is exit, it does not make a syscall.
 We early abandon by shutting down the shell.

 **Class Parser**
-* Has references to the Base classes (Connector, Executable) in order to instantiate such objects.
+* Has references to the abstract base Command classes (Connector, Executable) in order to instantiate such objects.

 * Called in main to get the user input on the command shell.

-* GetInput
-  * Takes the user input string and stores it in the userInput variable.

 * Parse
-  * Tokenizes the userInput.
-Stores the tokenized words in the commands vector.
+  * Takes the user input string and stores it in the string input variable.
+Tokenizes the userInput.
+Stores the tokenized words in a vector.

 # FORK, EXECVP, AND WAITPID